 One of the first things that Inspiration for Life did was to publish our founder Tim Richardson’s diary of his cancer journey, which you can buy here.
-We’ve also shared Maryam’s story on this site, and will hope to add more, so that there’s a rich variety of experiences (good and bad), outcomes (good and bad) and individual responses to draw upon, which may be helpful if you are affected by cancer, directly or indirectly.
+We are sharing lots of other cancer stories here, so that there’s a rich variety of experiences (good and bad), outcomes (good and bad) and individual responses to draw upon, which may be helpful if you are affected by cancer, directly or indirectly.
 No one else’s experience will be exactly like yours, but we hope that there will be things that speak personally to you, that inform, encourage or inspire you, and that make you feel less alone on your journey.

 Megan Blunt shared her story of being diagnosed with bone cancer when she was 14 via the Bone Cancer Research Trust.
 She also worked with CLIC Sargent to create a booklet, Chemotherapy, Cakes & Cancer (An A to Z guide to living with childhood cancer), which can be downloaded free from the CLIC Sargent website.
 Megan is fully recovered now, and has gone on to work with a number of cancer charities to help improve things for children and young people with cancer.
 Her booklet is funny and frank and full of helpful information and ideas, and we hope that it will be useful for some of you.